Oruro: Economy

 While traditionally based upon mining, Oruro has become increasingly popular for tourism since the late 20th century.
 In the early 21st century, Oruro's economy grew through trade and economic connections with Chile, especially for exporting products to Pacific markets.
 It transported products by road through Chile to the Pacific port of Iquique to open new connections to external markets; it also used the rail connection through Uyuni to the port at Antofagasta for exports.
 Thanks to increased road building, Oruro has become important as a waystation on the overland route of goods from the Atlantic port of Santos, Brazil, through Puerto Suárez and Santa Cruz to the capital, La Paz.

+Transportation

 The city is served by the Oruro Airport.

 Culture and education

 Despite its economic decline, the city attracts numerous tourists to its Carnaval de Oruro, considered one of the great folkloric events in South America for its masked "diablada" and Anata.

 The Oruru Carnival was discovered in 1559, when the Augustinian priests were on the land, the festival is in honor of the Virgin of Candlemas.

 The Oruro Symphony Orchestra is based in the city.
 Aymara painter and printmaker Alejandro Mario Yllanes (1913–1960) was born here.

 The Universidad Técnica de Oruro, noted for its engineering school, is located in Oruro.